roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

        git pull

-     Note that it is *extremely* important to switch to the master branch, with the checkout command above, before you run "git pull".
+     Note that it is *extremely* important to switch to the master branch, with the checkout command above, before you run `git pull`.

 7. Create an application/testing/review branch, and apply the patches from the files you saved in maintainer step (5), from within your